lolivise/SpecForU_App/README.md

 # SpecForU_App

 Purpose of building this app is for self practice.
-The app is designed to provide discount infomation from the resturant which surround the users.
+The app is designed to provide discount infomation of the resturants which surround every user.
 In the future, users can make friends with other users or broadcast a invatation of having meals with people surround them.

 Currently jobs which are down.